VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Abstract

 \section{Abstract}

 In recent years, online Video Instance Segmentation (VIS) methods have shown remarkable advancement with their powerful query-based detectors.
-Utilizing the output queries of the detector at the frame level, these methods achieve high accuracy on challenging benchmarks.
-However, we observe the heavy reliance of these methods on the location information that leads to incorrect matching when positional cues are insufficient for resolving ambiguities.
-Addressing this issue, we present ~\name{} that enhances instance association by explicitly leveraging appearance information.
-Our method involves a generation of queries that embed appearances from backbone feature maps, which in turn get used in our suggested simple tracker for robust associations.
-Finally, enabling accurate matching in complex scenarios by resolving the issue of over-reliance on location information, we achieve competitive performance on multiple VIS benchmarks.
-For instance, on YTVIS19 and YTVIS21, our method achieves 54.5 AP and 50.8 AP.
-Furthermore, to highlight appearance-awareness not fully addressed by existing benchmarks, we generate a synthetic dataset where our method outperforms others significantly by leveraging the appearance cue.
-Code will be made available at \url{https://github.com/KimHanjung/VISAGE}.
+Utilizing the output queries of the detector at the frame-level, these methods achieve high accuracy on challenging benchmarks.
+However, our observations demonstrate that these methods heavily rely on location information, which often causes incorrect associations between objects.
+This paper presents that a key axis of object matching in trackers is appearance information, which becomes greatly instructive under conditions where positional cues are insufficient for distinguishing their identities.
+Therefore, we suggest a simple yet powerful extension to object decoders that explicitly extract embeddings from backbone features and drive queries to capture the appearances of objects, which greatly enhances instance association accuracy.
+Furthermore, recognizing the limitations of existing benchmarks in fully evaluating appearance awareness, we have constructed a synthetic dataset to rigorously validate our method.
+By effectively resolving the over-reliance on location information, we achieve state-of-the-art results on YouTube-VIS 2019/2021 and Occluded VIS (OVIS).
+Code is available at \href{https://github.com/KimHanjung/VISAGE}{https://github.com/KimHanjung/VISAGE}.